orbitalquark/textadept/doc/manual/3_UserInterface.md

 ## Menubar

-The completely customizable (and optional!) menubar typically provides access to all of Textadept's features.
+The completely customizable (and optional!) menubar provides access to all of Textadept's features.

 ## Editor View